libp2p/js-libp2p/src/peer-store/README.md

 Libp2p's Peerstore is responsible for keeping an updated register with the relevant information of the known peers.
 It should gather environment changes and be able to take decisions and notice interested parties of relevant changes.
 The Peerstore comprises four main components: `addressBook`, `keyBook`, `protocolBook` and `metadataBook`.
 These book components have similar characteristics with the `Javascript Map` implementation.

-The PeerStore needs to manage the high level operations on its inner books, have a job runner to trigger other books runners for data trimming or computations.
-Moreover, the peerStore should be responsible for noticing interested parties of relevant events, through its Event Emitter.
+The PeerStore needs to manage the high level operations on its inner books.
+Moreover, the peerStore should be responsible for notifying interested parties of relevant events, through its Event Emitter.

+(Future considerations: Peerstore should manage a job runner to trigger books runners for data trimming or computations)

 ## Peers Environment